Skip to content

 TIP

-Use .instructions() for behavioral guidance — when to use the tool, what to avoid, how to format the output.
+Use .instructions() for when to use the tool.
 Use .describe() for what the tool does.
 Together they eliminate hallucinated tool calls.

 Semantic Overrides & Annotations